ICMGA Officers Events News Indian Creek

 ICMGA Bylaws

-ICMGA officers and Indian Creek club representatives met in January of this year (2024) to review, make changes, and update the club's event calendar for this season.
+ICMGA officers and Indian Creek club representatives met in January of this year to review, make any changes, and update the club's event calendar for this season.
 Again, we are always open for suggestions on how these guidelines and provisions might be improved upon.
 Please feel free to contact any of the association's officers or a club representative.
 It is important to note, that during tournament play, taking any relief that involves moving or touching your ball, that is deemed 'in-play', requires confirmation with at least one other player in your group, prior to implementing any such relief.
 Really any time you intend to touch your ball while it's 'in-play' should only be done after notification of the other players in your group.

 If you have general questions on the interpretation of any of our local rules, please contact an ICMGA officer or a club representative.
 Additionally if you have any questions regarding your handicap, or have issues posting scores, please contact the Handicap Chairman.